Tampa Criminal and DUI Defense Attorneys

 We represent clients charged with either taking the breath test and blowing over .08 or refusing to take the breath test.
 Recent DUI statistics show that nearly half of the breath tests in Florida involve a breath alcohol concentration (BAC) of 0.15 or above which comes with the potential for enhanced penalties.
 We also represent clients charged with driving under the influence after submitting to a urine or blood test.
 Whether you case involves an accident with property damage or a stop in a checkpoint, we have the experience necessarily to fight the charges.

 If you have prior or multiple convictions for DUI, then call us to see how those prior convictions might impact the maximum and minimum penalties in your case.

 We are familiar with many of the tactics used by DUI enforcement officers with the Hillsborough County Sheriff's Office, Tampa Police Department, the Florida Highway Patrol and other local law enforcement agencies.

 Helping Out of State Clients

-If you were arrested for a misdemeanor charge such as DUI, possession of marijuana, domestic battery, petit theft or shoplifting after visiting the Tampa Bay area, then call us to discuss legal defenses that might apply to your case.
+If you were arrested for a misdemeanor charge such as driving under the influence (DUI), possession of marijuana, possession of drug paraphernalia, domestic battery, petit theft or shoplifting after visiting the Tampa Bay area, then call us to discuss legal defenses that might apply to your case.
 Your criminal defense attorney may be able to resolve your case without the need for you to return to Florida.

-We have one goal for resolving your case - helping you obtain the best possible outcome.
-We understand that your livelihood, liberty, and good name are at stake.
+We understand that your livelihood, liberty, and good name are at stake after an accusation of criminal wrongdoing.
 Contact the Sammis Law Firm, P.A. for a free immediate consultation over the phone or in the office.
-Call 813-250-0500 to speak directly with an experienced criminal defense attorney in Tampa, Florida.
+Call 813-250-0500 to speak directly with an experienced attorney in Tampa, Florida.